Announcing The 2018 Palouse Guy Workshop/Tour "Spring Palouse."

 Photograph an Americana landscape that is simply awe-inspiring and unlike any landscape you've ever seen.
 Hurry and register.
 This tour will sell out quickly!

 What -- Workshop with Gary Hamburgh & Scott Bourne.
-Limit 12 participants - two instructors (Minimum five participants.)
+Limit 12 participants - two instructors (Currently more than half sold out.)

 Where -- The Palouse Region, SE Washington State/Northwestern Idaho